openlegend/core-rules/core/src/04-perks-flaws/01-chapter-four.md

 ### Absent-minded

-Your live with your head in the clouds.
+You live with your head in the clouds.
 You might just be ditzy, or maybe you just spend your time contemplating loftier matters.
 Whatever the source of your absent-mindedness, you are slow to notice important details and have a tendency to get distracted at exactly the worst possible moment.

 ### Addiction